Onyeike/Jules/README.md

-# Jules
+#Juliegwen
->Average in height, chocolate in color, brave at heart.< [Lovely, some, accommodating, humble]
+-Average in height, chocolate in color, brave at heart.< [Lovely, some, accommodating, humble]
-Delete.some.com
+-26 years of age.
+-Independent
+-flowers and food